nixys/nxs-support-bot/README.md

 Last you need to do is to create a new one (or take an existing) feedback account with no administrator permissions and use its ID as an `userID` option in [Redmine feedback settings section](#feedback-settings).

-#### Nixys Chat Redmine plugin
+#### nxs-chat-redmine plugin

-Install a [Nixys Chat Redmine plugin](https://github.com/nixys/nxs-chat-redmine) into your Redmine.
-The only two things you have to configure this plugin (at the `/settings/plugin/nxs_chat` page in your Redmine):
-- Set `URL for notifications`.
-This URL is used by plugin to send issue updates to the Bot.
-Use a `secretToken` value from [API settings](#api-settings) to compose an URL.
-An URL format you need to use is following: `{PROTO}://{DOMAIN}/v1/redmine?token={SECRET_TOKEN}`
-- Set `Disable SSL verification`.
-If your nxs-support-bot and Redmine both works in the local network or you do not use the SSL for Bot you need to set this option.
+Install and configure [nxs-chat-redmine](https://github.com/nixys/nxs-chat-redmine) plugin in your Redmine.

 #### nxs-support-bot

-Now you need to set up the nxs-support-bot config file (see options description in [settings section](#settings)).
+Now you need to set up nxs-support-bot config file (see options description in [settings section](#settings)).
 To configure the Bot you need to change the file located according to the way you choose to install:
 - For `Docker Compose`: file `.deploy/docker-compose/.env`
 - For `Kubernetes`: file `.deploy/kubernetes/values.yaml`, secret `nxs-support-bot-env` and configmap `nxs-support-bot-config`